9th Apr 2026

 The Cost of Alar Base Reduction: Factors and Considerations

-Investing in alar reduction surgery, also known as alar base reduction surgery, is to invest in yourself.
-At Kensington Medical alar base reduction surgery costs from £2,300.
+At Kensington Medical alar reduction surgery or alar base reduction surgery costs £3,300.
+This includes all post opewrtive care in London, Harely street.
 Several factors can influence the nostril reduction price.
 The surgeon’s expertise, hospital and anaesthetist fees, and the extent of the procedure will affect the price of an alar base reduction.

 Combining Alar Base Reduction with Other Rhinoplasty Procedures

 For those seeking a more comprehensive nose job involving nose reshaping, alar base reduction can be harmoniously combined with other rhinoplasty procedures.
+Traditional rhinoplasty is a more extensive procedure that typically involves cartilage and bone reshaping, and it can be combined with alar base reduction for optimal results.
 Whether it’s refining the nasal tip, straightening a dorsal hump or correcting a deviated septum, integrating alarplasty with additional surgeries is possible.

 Full sedation and general anaesthesia will be required for a nasal contouring procedure with open or closed rhinoplasty.